chatmail/dkim-milter/README.md

 ## Key setup

 Currently no utilities are provided for key management.
-However, the `openssl` utility from OpenSSL 3 can do everything for us.
+However, we can use the `openssl` utility from OpenSSL 3 to provide keys manually.
 The following tutorial uses exclusively that tool to do all key setup.

 For signing, DKIM Milter reads signing keys (private keys) from files in PKCS#8 PEM format.
 This format can be recognised by its beginning line